Skip to content

 sudo -E PATH=$PATH -E PREFIX=$PREFIX ./build-kernel.sh -d -v 5.15.26 install

-At this point we have succesfully built all the Kata components.
+At this point we have successfully built all the Kata components.
 All the binaries we built are stored under the /opt/kata/bin dir:

 $ ls -l /opt/kata/bin/